 1. Do your homework: Nobody you will meet during recruitment expects you to be an expert on their firm or even on accounting in general.
 What they do expect is for you to ask educated questions and be knowledgeable about the field you are going into.
 Make sure you go into recruiting events knowing about each firm’s specialties and structure.
 Also make sure you know how the CPA process works, that way you can focus on the opportunities and working-culture of each firm.

 2. Practice an elevator pitch: These firms meet with so many equally-qualified students, it may be hard to stick out from the crowd.
 If you had one minute to sell yourself what would you say?
 What differentiates you from another candidate?
 Why are you going into accounting?
-Do not save this information for the interview.
+Do not save this information for the virtual interview.
 Instead, use these personable moments to make a lasting impression.

 7. Make the best choice for you: If you are in a position where you receive multiple offers, you may find some difficulty in choosing which firm to work for.
 Don’t make a decision based on outside pressure.
 Where do you see yourself working and fitting in?
 Where do you have the greatest chance to learn and grow professionally?
 It is time to make your mark in the professional world so make this important decision for yourself and no one else.